jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Final_Report/Readme.md

-# The Two Types of Crooked Media Podcasts
+# Crooked Media Case-study: Does Having a Podcast Presence Affect A Podcast's Growth?

 This report is an exercise in trying to use the data from itunescharts.net, the iTunes App Store, and Twitter.
 In order to focus the results, I decided to analyze the podcasts from one of my favorite media companies 'Crooked Media'.
 I had two main goals with this analysis.
 One: to see if there are any ways to manipulate the data into giving insights on how these shows are being consumed.
 And two: to see if those insights could be leveraged by Crooked Media themselves, so they can benefit from me performing this analysis.

 This analysis gives a great overview of the success of Crooked Media this year and some insights they could use in future content creation.

-# What's Crooked Media?
+## What's Crooked Media?

 So before we get to the data, lets talk about our subject, Crooked Media.